Skip to main content

 5. Updates to RFC 6012

-Implementations of [RFC6012] SHOULD NOT offer
+Implementations of [RFC6012] SHOULD offer

-As specified in [BCP195], implementations of [RFC6012] must not use
+As specified in [BCP195], implementations of [RFC6012] MUST NOT use

 DTLS 1.0 [RFC4347].
 Implementations MUST use DTLS 1.2 [RFC6347].

-mandatory to implement cipher suite, which is
+mandatory to implement cipher suite

 TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256.